Who is Duck on The Masked Singer?

 The Masked Singer has taken the nation by storm as viewers ponder who is behind each incredible costume.

-One of the most endearing characters performing on stage is Duck, who has thrown a few curveballs when it comes to her real identity.
+One of the most endearing characters performing on stage is Duck, who has thrown a few curveballs when it comes to her real identity, with guesses ranging from Denise Lewis to Skunk Anansie’s Skin.

 Fans couldn’t quite put their finger on the identity of the yellow water-dweller, but there have been more than a few theories already.
 Thankfully, RadioTimes.com has you covered…